FredJiangpingfei/EcoScamper/README.md

 ## About This Project

-This interactive tool is a component of a research project developed at **[Name of Your University or Institution]**.
+This interactive tool is a component of a research project developed at University of Exeter.
 Its primary purpose is to provide designers, researchers, and students with tangible insights into how sustainability and creativity intersect in product design.

-The application allows users to filter a curated database of design features by:
+The application allows users to filter a curated database of design inspirations by:
 -   High-level sustainability goals (Tier 1 Strategies)
 -   Specific design approaches (Tier 2 Strategies)
 -   Creative ideation methods (SCAMPER)